Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Results

 We evaluate all MFD methods against their compatible attack strategies, as summarized in Table~\ref{tab:fingerprint_method_properties}.
 ASRs are reported separately for removal (Table~\ref{tab:removal_attacks}) and forgery (Table~\ref{tab:forgery_attacks}) attacks, with the highest ASR per method shown in \textbf{bold}.

 Removal attacks are broadly effective across most MFD methods.
 In many cases, the strongest attack achieves over $80\%$ ASR under the $\ell_\infty$ norm constraint, indicating that fingerprints can often be suppressed while maintaining high perceptual quality.
-Corresponding LPIPS and PSNR values remain within good quality ranges for most attacks, and representative attacked images confirm that the perturbations are imperceptible (see Tables~\ref{tab:removal_attacks_lpips}, \ref{tab:removal_attacks_psnr}, and Figure~\ref{fig:attack_visualization} in Appendix~\ref{apx:image_quality}).
+Corresponding LPIPS and PSNR values remain within good image quality ranges for most attacks, and upon visual inspection of representative attacked images we confirm that the perturbations are imperceptible (see Tables~\ref{tab:removal_attacks_lpips}, \ref{tab:removal_attacks_psnr}, and Figure~\ref{fig:attack_visualization} in Appendix~\ref{apx:image_quality}).

-The main exceptions are Marra19a and Song24-RGB, which exhibit strong resistance to most attacks unless white-box access is available.
+The exceptions are Marra19a and Song24-RGB, which exhibit strong resistance to most attacks unless white-box access is available.
 McCloskey18, Corvi23-R, and Corvi23-S also show some resistance to black-box attacks; however, their baseline (non-adversarial) accuracies are substantially lower.
 Marra19a relies on noise residuals (image minus its BM3D-denoised version), and our results indicate that structured residuals are difficult to fully eliminate under black-box settings, making the method more robust.
 Song24-RGB measures the distance of a sample to the true data manifold in the RGB domain.
 Because fingerprints from the same model likely form tight clusters in this space and our attacks enforce an $\ell_\infty$ perturbation bound in the RGB domain, perturbed samples rarely escape their cluster, limiting the effectiveness of removal.
 In contrast, Song24-Freq and Song24-SL lack such constraints in the frequency or learned feature domains, which explains their greater vulnerability to black-box attacks compared to Song24-RGB.
 Since these methods are highly vulnerable to white-box attacks yet robust in black-box scenarios, it is likely that their fingerprints are inherently less transferable from the image space.
 Taken together, these findings suggest that noise residual- and manifold-based representations holds promise for robustness against removal in black-box scenarios.